ngjunsiang/laymansguide-src/season3/issue028/issue028.md

 ## … and Top-level domains

 What about international organisations?
 Some of them may have different branch offices, with webpages hosted on different servers with different IP addresses.
 Subdomains are a clunky way to deal with this: what if each office needed those subdomains to further divide sections of their website?
+You would have sgsales.acmecorp.com, sgsupport.acmecorp.com, sgadmin.acmecorp.com, ussales.acmecorp.com, … what a mess!
+Reserving a part of the full domain just for countries seemed like an obvious idea at the time, and so it happened.

 The Domain Name System originally specified two main groups of **top-level domains** (TLD):